UofA-SPEAR/control-panel/README.md

 # SPEAR Rover Control Panel
 A web app designed to control SPEAR's mars rover.
 Allows the rover to be controlled remotely and receives live feedback.
+Designed for use on Google Chrome.

 ## Systems
 ### Drive